kristerkari/jQuery-Geolocator/README.md

     ...
     </div>

-You can also have multiple lists with different addresses inside your `locations` element.
+You can also have multiple unordered list elements with different addresses inside your `locations` element.
 However, you should only have one instance of the plugin running, since running multiple instances of the plugin seems to be quite buggy.

-### 2. Needed script tags
+### 2. Needed scripts

 Before you use the plugin, make sure that you have jQuery, Google JS API, Google Maps and jQuery Geolocator plugin linked inside your `<head>` tag, or before your ending `</body>` tag (_recommended_).